flightstats/hub/README.md

 `DELETE http://hub/replication/hub.other`

-**Replication Details**
+## v1 to v2 replication

+When replicating from hub v1 to hub v2, the location urls will change from v1 sequences to v2 time formats.
+The creation time of the original item will stay the same.

+## Replication Details

 * Modifications to existing replication configuration take effect immediately.
-* If you are replicating a channel into HubB from HubA, and you will be prevnted from inserting data into that channel on HubB.
+* If you are replicating a channel into HubB from HubA, and you will be prevented from inserting data into that channel on HubB.
-* `excludeExcept` means "Exclude all of the channels, Except the ones specified".
+* `channels` means "Replicate listed channels".
 * `historicalDays` tells the replicator how far back in time to start.
 Zero (the default) means "only get new values".
 * If http://hub.other/channel/stumptown `ttlDays` is 10, and `historicalDays` is 5, only items from the last 5 days will be replicated.
 * If a channel's `historicalDays` is 0 and the ongoing replication is restarted, replication will continue with the existing sequence if it is up to `historicalDays` + 1 old.